torvalds/linux/Documentation/networking/af_xdp.rst

 -------------------------------------

 When you bind to a socket, the kernel will first try to use zero-copy copy.
-If zero-copy is not supported, it will fall back on using copy mode, i.e. copying all packets out to user space.
+If zero-copy is yest supported, it will fall back on using copy mode, i.e. copying all packets out to user space.
 But if you would like to force a certain mode, you can use the following flags.
 If you pass the XDP_COPY flag to the bind call, the kernel will force the socket into copy mode.
-If it cannot use copy mode, the bind call will fail with an error.
+If it canyest use copy mode, the bind call will fail with an error.
 Conversely, the XDP_ZERO_COPY flag will force the socket into zero-copy mode or fail.